urpflanze-org/gcode-exporter/README.md

 # GCODE-Exporter

-This is a tool to export the [urpflanze scene](https://github.com/urpflanze-org/core) in GCODE
+This is a tool to export the [urpflanze scene](https://github.com/urpflanze-org/core) to GCODE

 Install with npm